 Aware of musical traditions and eager to incorporate the latest technology in his productions, Haruomi Hosono is one of the most versatile and influential figures in Japanese popular culture.
 44 minutes with various collaborations and solo works by the co-founder of Yellow Magic Orchestra.

-Free of artificial ornamentation, well balanced, and designed with love for detail, some Eighties' Japanese ambient music resembles the concept of the countries' traditional gardens.
-51 minutes of music striving to enhance environments – with works by Haruomi Hosono, Inoyama Land, Masahiro Sugaya, Yasuaki Shimizu and others.
+Free of artificial embellishments, well balanced, and designed with attention to detail, some Eighties' Japanese ambient music resembles the concept of the countries' traditional gardens.
+51 minutes of music striving to enhance environments – with Haruomi Hosono, Inoyama Land, Masahiro Sugaya, Yasuaki Shimizu and others.

 In the late Sixties, women composers start mixing various kinds of sonic material.
 Often their idea of intermedia art has a link to human life.
 88 minutes with Christina Kubisch, Eliane Radigue, Frankie Mann, Ruth Anderson and others.